-Legislation was recently enacted that extended a pilot program for allowing special occasion events to take place on preserved farm wineries.
-Farm Bureau will continue to monitor this program to see its effectiveness, however the new law is limited in scope and does not comprehensively address the issue of special occasion events on preserved farmland or as a potentially protected activity under the Right to Farm Act.
+The Special Occasion Event Pilot Law for preserved farm wineries expired in the Spring of 2020 and SADC submitted their recommendations to the Legislature for a permanent program for preserved farms.
+The pilot law was limited in scope and did not comprehensively address the issue of special occasion events on preserved farmland or as a potentially protected activity under the Right to Farm Act.
 Because of this along with the SADC's current interpretation, legislation is needed to clarify when these types of special events can take place on all preserved farmland (and be protected under the Right to Farm Act).
 NJFB shall urge the Legislature to take action in a way similar to what was done in P.L.
 2009, Ch.
 213, the law that allowed for renewable energy development on preserved and non-preserved farmland, with one critical difference.
 Clarifying legislation must allow for a deliberative process by the SADC in cooperation with the agricultural community to adopt an Agricultural Management Practice for such activities.
-Farm Bureau and SADC have assembled a working group of agricultural interests to establish baseline parameters for this AMP for "special occasion" events, the results of which will be included in any enabling legislation or AMP adoption.
+SADC assembled a working group of agricultural interests to establish baseline parameters for this AMP for "special occasion" events, the results of which were included in the SADC final recommendations to the Legislature.
+NJFB also assembled a working group of FB directors who formulated comments, some of which were incorporated into SADC's final recommendations.
+NJFB continues to monitor legislation on this matter and provide input.
 Additionally, legislation authorizing SADC to develop an AMP for these activities should explicitly require that they include agricultural stakeholders in the AMP-drafting process.
 There must be a mechanism that allows farms to continue ongoing agritourism activities until new rules are promulgated.
-This could possibly be done on a case-by-case basis through sitespecific AMP's to ensure that such activities are taking place with a relationship to the agricultural output of the farm.
+This could possibly be done on a case-by-case basis through site-specific AMP's to ensure that such activities are taking place with a relationship to the agricultural output of the farm.